 - You’ll lie on your back on a table with your feet in stirrups, just like during a pelvic exam or Pap smear.

-- Your doctor will position the colposcope a few inches away from your vulva and place a speculum in your vagina.
+- Your doctor will position the colposcope a few inches away from your vulva and place a speculum into your vagina.
 The speculum holds the walls of your vagina open so that your doctor can see your cervix.

-- Your cervix and vagina will be swabbed with cotton and a solution of vinegar to clear away mucus and to highlight abnormal cells.
+- Your cervix and vagina will be swabbed with cotton and a solution of vinegar to clear away mucus and highlight abnormal cells.

 - The colposcope does not touch you.
 Your doctor may take photographs and biopsy any areas that appear suspicious.

-Biopsy Accompanying a Colposcopy
+Biopsy accompanying a colposcopy

 If you are having a biopsy, how the procedure feels will depend on the location being tested.